Ultramann/shifu/README.md

 * compatibility with POSIX based shells; tested with:
   * bash, dash, ksh, zsh

 Some people may say that this is not what shell scripts are for; and perhaps they're right.
-However, sometimes a shell is all you want to require your users to need while still enabling a sophisticated cli ux; shifu can help deal with the cli boilerplate in those situations and let you focus on the real functionality.
+However, sometimes a shell is all you want to require your users to need while still enabling a sophisticated cli ux; shifu can help deal with the cli boilerplate in those situations and let you focus on real functionality.
 Plus, consider the following quote.

 > If you only do what you can do, then you will never be better than what you are.
 >